Application of axiomatic formal theory to the Abraham--Minkowski controversy: Electromagnetic Conservation

-and comparing the results with Eq.~(\ref{EQn3.31}), we find that the Minkowski electromagnetic energy is conserved but the Minkowski electromagnetic momentum is greater than the incident momentum by a factor of $n$.
-It could not be otherwise because Eqs.~(\ref{EQn3.32}) and (\ref{EQn3.33}) have the same quadratic dependence of the fields but differ by a factor of $n$ in magnitude.
-Consequently, $G_M$ is very different from the total momentum and ${\sf T}_M^{\alpha\beta}$ is not and approximation of the total energy--momentum tensor.
+Applying the relations between the incident fields and the fields in the dielectric, Eqs.~(\ref{EQw4.17}), we find that ${\bf E}\times{\bf B}$ has a constant amplitude across the antireflection-coated entry face of the dielectric.
+Then, ${\bf E}\times{\bf B}$ is multiplied by $n^2/c$ to get the Minkowski momentum density.
+The pulse is narrower in the dielectric than in the vacuum by a factor of $n$ due to the reduced velocity of light in the dielectric.
+Substituting the relations between the incident fields and the fields in the dielectric into the Minkowski electromagnetic momentum formula

-Let us now perform of a similar analysis using the theorem, Eq.~(\ref{EQn3.05}).
-Due to the temporal invariance demonstrated by Eq.~(\ref{EQn3.31}), both the electromagnetic energy
+and comparing the results with Eqs.~(\ref{EQw4.15}) and (\ref{EQw4.16}), we find that the Minkowski electromagnetic energy is constant in time but the Minkowski electromagnetic momentum is greater than the incident momentum by a factor of $n$ \textit{strongly violating} the global conservation condition, Eq.~(\ref{EQw3.08}).
+It could not be otherwise because Eqs.~(\ref{EQw4.15}) and (\ref{EQw4.18}) have the same quadratic dependence of the fields but differ by a factor of $n$ in magnitude.
+Consequently, ${\bf G}_M(t_1)$ is very different from the incident momentum and ${\sf T}_M^{\alpha\beta}$ is not an approximation of the total energy--momentum tensor, contrary to the conservation implied by Eq.~(\ref{EQw4.11}) and contrary to statements in the scientific literature \cite{BIPfei,BIObuk}.